 Macau, which was a Portuguese colony for approximately 450 years, was transferred in December 1999 from Portuguese to Chinese political control.
-Macau is administered as a special administrative region of China.
-Macau is located approximately 37 miles southwest of, and less than one hour away via ferry from, Hong Kong and has been a casino destination for more than 40 years.
-Macau consists principally of a small peninsula on mainland China, and two neighboring islands, Taipa and Coloane, connected by bridges.
+Macau is a special administrative region of China located approximately 37 miles southwest of, and less than one hour away via ferry from, Hong Kong and has been a casino destination for more than 40 years.
+Macau consists principally of a peninsula on mainland China, and two neighboring islands, Taipa and Coloane, connected by bridges.
 We believe that Macau is positioned in one of the world's largest concentrations of potential gaming customers.
-According to Macau Statistical Information, casinos in Macau generated approximately \$6.98 billion in gaming revenue in 2006, a 22% increase over the \$5.6 billion generated in 2005, making Macau one of the largest gaming markets in the world.
+According to Macau Statistical Information, casinos in Macau generated approximately \$10.3 billion in gaming revenue in 2007, a 47% increase over the \$6.98 billion generated in 2006, making Macau the largest gaming market in the world.

 Macau's gaming market is primarily dependent on tourists.
-According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 22.0 million people visited Macau in 2006, an increase of 17.6% over the 18.7 million visitors of 2005.
-From 1999 through 2006, fewer than one-third of visitors traveling to Macau stayed overnight in hotels and guestrooms and, for those who stayed overnight in hotels and guestrooms, the average length of stay was only one to two nights.
+According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 27 million people visited Macau in 2007, an increase of approximately 23% over the 22 million visitors of 2006.
+From 1999 through 2007, less than one-half of visitors traveling to Macau stayed overnight in hotels and guestrooms and, for those who stayed overnight in hotels and guestrooms, the average length of stay was only one to two nights.
 We expect the average length of stay to increase as a result of new, upscale hotel resort accommodations in Macau, including Wynn Macau.

 Gaming customers traveling to Macau typically come from nearby destinations in Asia including Hong Kong, mainland China, Taiwan, South Korea and Japan.
-According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 92.6% of the tourists who visited Macau in 2006 came from Hong Kong, mainland China and Taiwan.
-Macau completed construction of an international airport in 1995, which accommodates large commercial aircraft and provides direct air service to major cities in Asia, including Manila, Singapore, Taipei, Bangkok, Beijing and Shanghai.
+According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 91% of the tourists who visited Macau in 2007 came from mainland China, Hong Kong and Taiwan.
+Macau completed construction of an international airport in 1995, which accommodates large commercial aircraft and provides direct air service to major cities in Asia, including Beijing, Shanghai, Taipei, Manila, Singapore and Bangkok.